rbadrinath/FCP/README.md

 ## FILE OPERATIONS
 * fileio.c & io.c	: fopen(), fclose(), fscanf(), fprintf()
 * fillin\_file.c  : Has some sample code to fill in missing file ops
+* array\_ops.c    : Has some functions for array read / write.
+			Includes read from file.
+			Includes string reads with malloc.

 ## MISCELLANEOUS
 * simple\_timing.c 	    : A program using the timing functions